WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Ryman Creek Trail, June 13, 2007.

-Tragopogon pratensis occupies slightly higher altitudes than T. dubius, its ray flower are flattened and serrated at the tip, and the phyllaries (as shown in the pictures below) are edged in maroon.
-Both species are found in many U.S. states and are generally considered noxious weeds.
+Tragopogon pratensis occurs at slightly higher elevations than T. dubius, its ray flower petals are flattened and serrated at the tip, and the phyllaries (as shown in the photographs below) are edged in maroon.
+Both species are found in many U.S. states and they are generally considered noxious weeds.

 Asteraceae (Sunflower Family)